ugberaeseac/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 10 - Mirrors the permission of file olleh to the hello file Task 11 - sets execute permission for owner, group owner and others to all subdirectories in the current directory Task 12 - create a directory and set mode to 751
+Task 13 - chnages the group owner to school for the file hello